fraunhoferfokus/node-hbbtv/Readme.md

 sections 8.2.6 and 14.

 The module is developed by the [Fraunhofer FOKUS´s](https://www.fokus.fraunhofer.de/) Competence Center [Future Applications and Media - FAME](https://www.fokus.fraunhofer.de/fame).
-Please contact us <famecontact@fokus.fraunhofer.de> for more details or you need help to integrate this module in your product.
+Please contact us <famecontact@fokus.fraunhofer.de> for more details or if you need help to integrate this module in your product.

 If you find Bugs please submit a new GitHub issue.